Codextream/CGPA_ESTIMATOR/README.md

 # CGPA_ESTIMATOR

-This project aims to help you calculate your expected CGPA based on the grades you think you might end up getting.
+This project aims to help you to calculate your expected CGPA based on the grades you think you might end up getting.
 The input fields are are as follows:

 #### **Current CGPA:**